dbarkman/ResupplyPlanner/README.md

     ```

 This setup ensures that the script runs using the correct Python interpreter from your virtual environment.
 The script will handle renaming the previous day's log and deleting logs older than 5 days.

+### 6. Systemd Service Setup

+To run the EDDN listener as a managed background service, a `systemd` unit file is provided.
+This is the recommended way to run the application in a production environment.
+It will handle automatic restarts, logging, and process monitoring.

+**Important:** The provided `resupply-planner.service` file assumes your project is located at `/var/www/html/ResupplyPlanner` and will be run by the `apache` user.
+If your path or user is different, you **must** edit the `WorkingDirectory`, `ExecStart`, `EnvironmentFile`, `User`, and `Group` directives in the service file before proceeding.

+1.  **Copy the Service File:**
+    Copy the service file from the repository into the systemd directory.
+    ```bash
+    sudo cp resupply-planner.service /etc/systemd/system/resupply-planner.service
+    ```

+2.  **Reload Systemd:**
+    Tell systemd to reload its configuration to recognize the new service.
+    ```bash
+    sudo systemctl daemon-reload
+    ```

+3.  **Enable the Service:**
+    Enable the service to start automatically on system boot.
+    ```bash
+    sudo systemctl enable resupply-planner.service
+    ```

+4.  **Start and Verify the Service:**
+    Start the service and check its status to ensure it's running correctly.
+    ```bash
+    # Start the service
+    sudo systemctl start resupply-planner.service

+    # Check the status
+    sudo systemctl status resupply-planner.service
+    ```

+    You can view the service's log output in real-time using `journalctl`:
+    ```bash
+    journalctl -u resupply-planner.service -f
+    ```